 Meatless Monday is a popular global movement that has become more prevalent in recent years.
-For regular meat eaters, you may wonder how you could possibly give up your favourite food for one day a week.
-I spoke with Caitlyn from Erhardts Eat – a blogger passionate about vegetarian food for the whole family to enjoy.
+It has a simple message – skip meat once a week.
+For regular meat-eaters, you may wonder how you could possibly give up your favourite food for one day a week, but you will find some suggestions here that will make it easy to achieve.
+To get the best advice, I spoke with Caitlyn from Erhardts Eat – a blogger passionate about vegetarian food for the whole family to enjoy.
 Caitlyn shares her favourite Meatless Monday Tips below!

 What are your tips for making Meatless Monday more interesting?